handsomebeast20/yl620-a-rs485-modbus-classicladder/README.md

 ### About

-This repository this repository is just an edit of an existing repository that i have uploaded with changes that needed to be made to get it working as the original had some mistakes but i have made the relevant changes so you can get it workingwith some other handy tips if youve been strugglng like me to get this working, i take no credit for the original file as all the hard work wass done by the original uploader
+This repository is just an edit of an existing repository that i have uploaded with changes that needed to be made to get it working as the original had some mistakes but i have made the relevant changes so you can get it working with some other handy tips if youve been strugglng like me to get this working, i take no credit for the original file as all the hard work was done by the original uploader

 https://github.com/xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus-ClassicLadder